Here’s how it works

 Depending on the issuer, the extension of benefits rider either increases the total amount available for long-term care (the death benefit remains the same) or extends the number of months over which long-term care benefits can be paid.
 In either case, long-term care payments will reduce the available death benefit of the policy.
 However, some companies still pay a minimum death benefit even if the total of all long-term care payments exceeds the policy’s death benefit amount.

-Continuing from the previous example, if the policy’s extension of benefits rider increases the long-term care benefit (the death benefit–$87,000–remains the same) to three times the death benefit ($261,000), the monthly amount available for long-term care increases to $7,830.
+Continuing from the previous example, if the life insurance policy’s extension of benefits rider increases the long-term care benefit (the death benefit–$87,000–remains the same) to three times the death benefit ($261,000), the monthly amount available for long-term care increases to $7,830.
 On the other hand, if the extension of benefits rider extends the length of time the monthly long-term care benefit is available, then the monthly payments ($2,610) are extended for an additional 24 to 36 months beyond the initial number of months (33.3) available.

 Typically, qualifying for payments under a long-term care rider is similar to the requirements for most stand-alone long-term care policies.
 You must be unable to perform some of the activities of daily living (bathing, dressing, eating, getting in or out of a bed or chair, toilet use, or maintaining continence) or suffer from a severe cognitive impairment.